Amnesia Could Be One of the Effects of Opiates on Users

 Struggling With Opiate Addiction?

 This evidence that opiates can cause amnesia only adds to the growing list of tragic consequences for people who struggle with opiate addiction.
 Even in individuals who don’t experience opiate-induced amnesia, the loss of social support, financial trouble, emotional turmoil, legal and financial consequences, and physical issues that are all the known effects of opiates can be devastating.
 For these individuals, inpatient treatment is recognized as the most effective way to combat addiction.
 At Wellness Retreat Recovery, we use tried-and-true, evidence-based methods of treatment for a small caseload of patients in order to provide individual treatment for people who suffer from addiction.
-Our methods of care are so effective we offer patients a treatment guarantee as assurance that completion of our program will allow them to beat addiction and live sober.
 If you struggle with opiate addiction and need help in order to avoid the consequences of this disease and live a full, healthy life, call us today at 888-738-0692.